-Per Diocesan rule, Confirmation preparation cannot begin until a young person is in high school (9th grade) and must be a two-year program so that Confirmation is received in 10th grade.
+Per Diocesan rule, Confirmation preparation cannot begin until a young person is in high school (9th grade) and must be a two-year program so that Confirmation is received no earlier than 10th grade.
 At St. Andrew, our two-part program begins in November of one school year and continues until the end of October the next (thus, the program lasts about one calendar year).
-The gatherings take place on Sundays, 3-5pm, usually twice a month.
-Click here to see the calendar for our 2020 Confirmation group.
+The gatherings take place on Sundays, 3pm, usually twice a month.

 We have a Fall Confirmation here at St. Andrew Church.
 For a few years we've requested and received the last Monday in October as our Confirmation date.
-Confirmation 2019 will be on Monday, Oct 28 at 6:00pm in the Church.
 Each year we request dates from the bishop in the fall and receive our official date for the following year in either late December or early January.
-Thus, around new year's time 2020 we will know our official Confirmation 2020 date (which is why the calendar above lists all Part Two dates, including Confirmation date, as tentative only).
+Thus, around new year's time we will know our official Confirmation date for the next fall.

 St. Mary's Press provides the curriculum for Part Two: Called To Mercy, which is an interactive online curriculum.
 After successful completion of Part One, all candidates and their parents are invited to a July orientation/registration at which they receive the access code to the online curriculum.
 Click here for a preview of this innovative program.

-For more information email Jerry Harrington ([email protected]) or call the Religious Education Office at 239.574.2411.
+For more information email Jerry Harrington ([email protected]) or call the Faith Formation Office at 239.574.2411.